Pedromacedo41/AIGymRL/README.md

 Some obstacles were design to make the game harder:

- - The blue ship can't touch the green ghosts
+ - The blue ship can't touch the green ghosts (more specific: they can't collide)
  - When the blue ship passes over a mine, there is a probability of 50% that it explodes
+ - If the blue ship tries to go "through the walls" , the ship is also destroyed.

 (if images don't render, click on them)